42Crunch/vscode-openapi/README.md

-# OpenAPI Editing with API quality, Conformance and Security Testing
+# OpenAPI Editing with API Quality, Conformance and Security Testing

-Rich support for the OpenAPI Specification (OAS) / Swagger specification making it quicker and easier to create, edit and navigate your OpenAPI definitions.
+The plugin provides rich support for the OpenAPI Specification (OAS) / Swagger specification making it quicker and easier to create, edit and navigate your OpenAPI definitions.
+Manually create, import and edit OpenAPI contracts, along with using features such as Preview, functional "Try it" testing and intellisense, is free and does not require registration or have usage limits.

-Also check the quality, conformance and security of your APIs from inside VS Code, with the bundled 42Crunch API security testing tools - [API Audit](#activating-api-audit) and [API Scan](#activating-api-scan).
-Audit and Scan are available to both our freemium users and to 42Crunch platform subscribers.
-Monthly usage limitations apply for freemium users.
-[Upgrade options](https://42crunch.com/single-user-pricing/) available.
+Additional 42Crunch tools are available in the OpenAPI Editor.
+These API security testing tools are provided primarily for our enterprise customers.
+We have also made these tools available on a limited free basis to all our OpenAPI editor users (freemium registration is required).
+The tools are as follows:

+- [API Contract Generator](#api-contract-generator) - Automatically generate OpenAPI contracts from your existing Postman Collections and HAR files
+- [API Contract Audit](#activating-api-audit) - Check the quality, conformance and security of your OpenAPI contracts
+- [API Scan](#activating-api-scan) - Scan your API for security vulnerabilities

 ## OpenAPI Editing